NavBernal/CCNA/Day 30 - TCP & UDP.md

 ### TCP: Sequencing/Acknowledgement
 ![](attachments/Pasted%20image%2020250225224154.png)
 - Hosts set a random initial sequence number
-- **Forward acknowledgment** is used to indicate the sequence number of the next segment the host expects to receive
+- **Forward acknowledgement** is used to indicate the sequence number of the next segment the host expects to receive
 ### TCP Retransmission
 ![](attachments/Pasted%20image%2020250225224358.png)
 ### TCP Flow Control: Window Size
-- Acknowleding every single segment, no matter what size, is inefficient
+- Acknowledging every single segment, no matter what size, is inefficient
-- The TCP header's **Window Size** field allows more data to be sent before an acknowledgment is required
+- The TCP header's **Window Size** field allows more data to be sent before an acknowledgement is required
 - A 'sliding window' can be used to dynamically adjust how large the window size is
 ![](attachments/Pasted%20image%2020250225224643.png)
 - **NOTE:** In all of these examples, very simple sequence numbers were used